 No one deserves to be hungry.
 At Catholic Social Services, hunger relief is a priority.
 More than 125,000 Alaskans struggle with hunger, including more than 1 in 4 children who may not know where their next meal is coming from.
 There are several hunger relief programs throughout the state and in Anchorage, including Catholic Social Services’ St. Francis House Food Pantry.

-Providing an emergency supply of food to those in need, St. Francis House Food Pantry operates the largest, client choice food pantry in the state.
-St. Francis House serves over 100 families a day providing them with hunger relief.
-In 2017, more than 774,119 pounds of food were distributed.
+Providing an emergency supply of food to those in need, St. Francis House Food Pantry operates the largest client-choice food pantry in the state.
+St. Francis House serves over 100 families a day, providing them with hunger relief.
+In 2017, the food pantry distributed more than 774,119 pounds of food.

 Many of our clients face tough choices like the choice between feeding their family or paying rent, or between buying groceries or paying for needed medications.
 The pantry offers that extra support needed to fill these gaps and help families make it through the month.